codeonlyjs/website/content/guide/templateTransitions.md

 ## In/Out States

-All transitions currently supported are considered to be in either an "in-state" or an "out-state".
+Transitions are considered to be in either an "in-state" or an "out-state".

 * `if` directives - the active branch has the in-state and all other branches are in the out-state.